Kalashnikov Concern AM-17: Operating mechanism

 The AM-17, unlike previous firearms in current use by the Russian military, differentiates itself by employing two receivers that connect on a hinge instead of a single stamped receiver with a lid.

 To do this the upper receiver itself is made from polymer and steel reinforcements, while the lower receiver along with its magazine housing is made entirely from polymer and connected to the upper receiver by two captive take down cross-pins reducing the weight of the firearm significantly and allowing for easier access into the internal operation.

 The gas-operated action within is a short-stroke gas piston and rotary bolt which locks with three radial lugs on the bolt head similar to historic 9×39mm compact assault rifles, such as the VSK-94.

 The bolt carrier within the upper receiver is almost streamline by design raising it towards the bolt group reducing both bolt friction and felt user recoil.

 Variants

 AM-17M

 The AM-17M is a full-length assault rifle variant in prototype development.

 AMB-17

-The AMB-17 is an integrally suppressed variant, chambered in 9×39mm.
+The AMB-17 is an integrally suppressed variant, chambered in 9×39mm cartridge.